openaustralia/yinyo/site/content/_index.md

 headline: |
   A wonderfully simple API to reliably execute many long running scrapers in a super scaleable way.
-  Built on top of Kubernetes and Docker.
+  Built on top of Kubernetes.
 quotes:
   - name: Matthew Landauer
     title: cofounder